schatzlab/scikit-ribo/README.md

 2) the actual model training and fitting: `scikit-ribo-run.py`

 Inputs:
-1) alignment (bam) of Riboseq reads
+1) The alignment of Riboseq reads (bam)
-2) gene-level quantification of RNA-seq reads
+2) Gene-level quantification of RNA-seq reads (from either Salmon or Kallisto)
-3) a gene annotation file (gtf)
+3) A gene annotation file (gtf)
-4) a reference genome (fasta) for the model organism of interest
+4) A reference genome for the model organism of interest (fasta)

 Outpus:
-1) TE estimates for the genes
+1) Translation efficiency estimates for the genes
-2) relative elongate rate for 61 sense codons
+2) Translation elongation rate for 61 sense codons
-3) ribosome profile plots for each gene
+3) Ribosome profile plots for each gene
-4) Scikit-ribo also has modules to produced diagnostic plots of models and ribosome profile plots for each gene
+4) Diagnostic plots of the models

 ## Reference